 - Measure your blood glucose levels more frequently.

-- Take pills or insulin injections if diet and exercise alone do not control your blood glucose.
+- Take pills or insulin injections if diet and exercise alone don’t control your blood glucose.

 - Alter insulin injection schedules to respond to changes in your glucose levels.